myplanet/skeletor/README.md

 - SVG in src/svg moved and optimized to dist/svg
 - Icon font with svg files in src/icons

-*See Starterkit readme file* for instructions on how to create custom theme for your project.
+**See Starterkit README file** for instructions on how to create custom theme for your project.

 ## 4. Modules